 CO_2 emission factors and NCV values of gas oil are country-specific and have been determined based on the Swiss overall energy statistics of the year 2000 (SFOE 2001).
 In 1998, 2008 and 2011, the values have been confirmed by measurement campaigns of NCV and carbon content of fuels (EMPA 1999, Intertek 2008, Intertek 2012).
 For further information, see chapter 3.2.4.1.
-For the N_2O emissions the default emission factors from IPCC 2006 have been used.
+For the N_2O emissions, the default emission factors from IPCC 2006 have been used.

 CO_2 emissions from combustion of natural gas are also calculated using the IPCC default emission factors (IPCC 2006).
-Emission factors for CH_4 however are country-specific based on an analysis of industrial boilers documented in SAEFL 2000 (pp. 14-27).
+Emission factors for CH4 however are country-specific based on an analysis of industrial boilers documented in SAEFL 2000 (pp. 14-27) and in FOEN 2015a.
+Boilers in Liechtenstein are similar to the technology applied in Switzerland and therefore, the Swiss data are considered to reflect national circumstances of Liechtenstein sufficiently well.
+Therefore, it is considered as a country-specific emission factor.
 For biogas produced from sewage gas the same emission factors are used as for natural gas.
 Table 3-19 shows the emission factors used for the sources in category 1A2.